marcello-dev/marcello-dev.github.io/index.md

 		I received my Master's Cum Laude in Computer Engineering from the University of Bologna (Italy) in 2015.
 		Then I worked 4 years at <a href="https://www.fokus.fraunhofer.de/en">Fraunhofer FOKUS</a>, the biggest institute for applied research in Germany.
 		In 2019 I moved to Taiwan with my girlfriend and since then I am working at <a href="https://www.tpisoftware.com/en">TPISoftware</a>, a fast-growing company that develops software for the financial industry.
+In my free time I love playing football.
     </div>
   </div>
 </div>